nathan-nakatsuka/ContamLD/README.md

 #### Part 1)  Download panels or prepare your own panels.<br/>
 Step 1) Download panels from https://reichdata.hms.harvard.edu/pub/datasets/release/contamLD<br/>
 Note: In most cases you should download the 1240K panels.
 If you have low coverage (<0.5X) whole-genome shotgun sequences, then you can try the SG_panels for improved power at the expense of significantly increased running time and memory requirements.<br/>
-Step 2) Put the panels in the panels folder where the helperdir folder also is located (referred to as "directory_orig" below).
+Step 2) Put the panels in the "panels" folder where the "helperdir" folder also is located (referred to as "directory_orig" below).

 Note: If you have a SNP set that is very different than the 1240k SNP set or whole-genome shotgun set then follow steps in PreProcessing folder to make your own panel.

 #### Part 2) Pull down reads onto SNP set.<br/>
 Step 1)  Use pulldown in PreProcessing folder on BAM files to obtain individual readdepth files for all reads and only damaged reads for each sample. <br/>
 Note:  Input data must contain only a single individual.
-It is possible to pull out all data from a single individual from a readdefth file containing multiple individuals using the grep function.<br/>
+It is possible to pull out all data from a single individual from a readdepth file containing multiple individuals using the grep function.<br/>
-Step 2)  Name them IndName_All.readdepth and IndName_dam.readdepth (IndName is the name of that individual, same as Sample_ID below.
-IndName_All.readdepth is the file corresponding to all reads, and IndName_dam.readdepth is the file corresponding to only damaged reads.).<br/>
+Step 2)  Name them IndName_All.readdepth and IndName_dam.readdepth (IndName is the name of that particular individual.
+IndName_All.readdepth is the file corresponding to all reads, and IndName_dam.readdepth is the file corresponding to only damaged reads for that individual.).<br/>

 Optional) If you have eigenstrat files and are unable to pull down read information from bams, use the eig2readdepth.py script in the PreProcessing folder to transform eigenstrat files to readdepth files.<br/>
 (Note: this has less power than the read based method because it ignores reads that map to the same site)<br/>